About

 James Eglinton, Meldrum Lecturer in Reformed Theology, New College, University of Edinburgh

 "In addition to Bavinck's magisterial Reformed Dogmatics, we have here the firstfruits of his complementary Reformed Ethics.
 John Bolt and his accomplished team of translators and editors have added amazing value to Bavinck's recently rediscovered manuscripts in the field of moral theology.
-Their lucid translation, background studies, notes, and careful documentation of bibliographic sources used by Bavinck make this volume an invaluable background study on the history of theological ethics.
+Their lucid translation, notes, and careful documentation of bibliographic sources used by Bavinck make this volume an invaluable background study on the history of theological ethics.
 Equally important, the book fills out our understanding of Bavinck the complete theologian.
 Working through it is an exhilarating eye-opener."

 James A. De Jong, emeritus president and professor of historical theology, Calvin Theological Seminary